official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 pre‑conflict intelligence on Iraq.
 It responded to demands for an independent, judge‑led inquiry by expressing support for the reviews initiated by the ISC and the FAC.

-77

-Executive Summary580.
-The announcement of the Hutton Inquiry into the circumstances surrounding the death of Dr David Kelly on 18 July, reinforced the Government’s position that additional reviews were not needed.
+580. The announcement of the Hutton Inquiry into the circumstances surrounding the death of Dr David Kelly on 18 July, reinforced the Government’s position that additional reviews were not needed.